NicharNET/UNIB-4IZ236-Football-league/README.md

 ### [index.xsd](https://github.com/NicharNET/UNIB-4IZ236-Football-league/blob/master/index.xsd)

-This XSD file is a crucial validation file for the input XML which validates its entire structure, the allowed count and order of the particular elements and the data type and format of their values.
+This XSD file is a validation file for the input XML which validates its entire structure, the allowed count and order of the particular elements and the data type and format of their values.
 The following list provides a selection of the most important rules (not ordered by the importance):

  - All the names, shortcuts and contacts have to remain distinct
  - Each team is allowed to recruit at least `11` and up to `20` players and each player is between `15` and `99` years, both inclusive